lurchmath/lde/src/experimental/readme2.md

 * `.creators` - the list of user expressions that created this `Part` or `Inst`.
 * `.pass` - which instantiation pass created the `Part` or `Inst`.
 * `.finished` - true if the Rule or Part has been fully instantiated and is no longer available on the next pass.
+* `.ignore` - true for anything that should be ignored when computing the propositional form (e.g., expressions or rules containing metavariables)
 * `.numsolns` - the number of solutions found when matching the expression and formula proposition that created this `Part` or `Inst`
 * `.letScopes` - caches the Let scopes in the document (not targets)
 * `.cat` - caches the docuement catalog in the document (not targets)